 BCC report: How to achieve long life

-A new report examining the range of techniques and technology that
+A new report examining the range of techniques and technology that manufacturers and processors can adopt to deliver product freshness has just been published.

-Market analyst BCC's"RGA-116: Adding Life to Foods: Trends, Techniques and opportunities in Food Preservation and Shelf Life Extension" demonstrates that with the proliferation of new technologies and techniques to ensure that food is kept nutritionally sound, food manufacturers have a great opportunity to improve their products.
+Market analyst BCC's "RGA-116: Adding Life to Foods: Trends, Techniques and opportunities in Food Preservation and Shelf Life Extension" demonstrates that with the proliferation of new technologies and techniques to ensure that food is kept nutritionally sound, food manufacturers have a great opportunity to improve their products.

 Food additives, of which preservatives form a key and important component to foods and beverages, are a $4 billion-a-year market in the US alone.
 The report contains a comprehensive analysis of such diverse preservatives as BHA/BHT, antioxidants and antimicrobials.
 Canning, packaging, encapsulation, chilling and thermal processing, irradiation and other forms of food preservation also feature.